xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBridge/README.md

 - With the larger components and smaller components in mind, these can also vary based on the device used to view the product.

-- This give rise to a complex explosion of possibilities for how the product can be rendered.
+- This gives rise to a complex explosion of possibilities for how the product can be rendered.

 - To tame this complexity, the Bridge pattern can be used to separate the product view from the product components, allowing for different combinations of components to be used to render the view.

-- The components can then be used by concrete implementation of `ProductView`
+- The components can then be used by concrete implementations of `RenderableProductView`

 ## Definitions

-#### Implementor:
+#### Implementer:

 - Sets up the interface for the component renderers.